puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_data_boolean.md

 The boolean data type has two possible values: `true` and `false`.
 Literal booleans must be one of these two bare words (that is, not quoted).

-## Automatic Conversion to Boolean
+## Automatic conversion to boolean

 If a non-boolean value is used where a boolean is required: